 - Shin pads are required, and cleats are not permitted - Teams are not required to bring their own practice balls.
 However, they can if they would like.
-All game balls will be supplied by SOO, with no exceptions. - Games are played outdoors on a modified soccer field approximately 80' by 60') exact sizing is at the discretion of the host and subject to the number of fields needed.
+All game balls will be supplied by SOO, with no exceptions. - Games are played outdoors on a modified soccer field approximately 45 meters by 30 meters) exact sizing is at the discretion of the host and subject to the number of fields needed.
 Typically, a traditional soccer field can hold 3 SOO fields.